pablodecm/phd_thesis/src/102_chapter_2.md

 tagger outperforms both CMVAv2 and DeepCSV (which also leverages deep learning technologies), while providing additional discrimination capabilities (e.g. gluon-quark separation).
-It worth mentioning that jet tagging techniques can also be applied for identifying substructure in larger radius jets, which are very relevant for analysis where highly boosted intermediate objects are expected, but are not discussed in this work.
+It is worth mentioning that jet tagging techniques can also be applied for identifying substructure in larger radius jets, which are very relevant for analyses where highly boosted intermediate objects are expected, but are not discussed in this work.